Skip to main content

 Makoshika State Park and Glendive

 Start out with breakfast at the Fort Peck Marina (breakfast served Saturdays and Sundays) before the 2.5-hour drive to Glendive.
-Once in Glendive, visit the Frontier Gateway Museum for a fascinating look at the area’s history, from fossils and American Indians to homesteaders, cattlemen and more.
-Enjoy lunch in Glendive at Gi Gi’s Café, and then make your way to Makoshika State Park for badlands exploration and hiking on the Cap Rock Trail.
+You’ll pass from river breaks terrain to plains before seeing the hints of badlands come into view as you approach Glendive.
+Once in town, visit the Frontier Gateway Museum for a look at the area’s fascinating history, from fossils and American Indians to homesteaders, cattlemen and more.
+Enjoy lunch in Glendive at Gigi’s Café, and then make your way to Makoshika State Park for badlands exploration and hiking on the Cap Rock Trail.
 Don’t miss the visitor center and frisbee golf course.
-Back in Glendive grab artisan pizza and locally crafted beer at Yellowstone River Brewing Co. (closed Mondays and Tuesdays).
+Back in Glendive, grab brick-oven pizza at the Gust Hauf.
 Head back to the park and set up camp (reserve in advance) before a sublime night of stargazing.
 You can also overnight in Glendive, where you’ll find multiple lodging options.

 Day 3